mapmeld/scraping-by-in-nodejs/README.md

   } else if (url == "/profile/:username") {
     // look up this user in the database database.findUser(username, function (userData) {
-      // when the database finds this user and reports back, we can continue responding
+      // after the database finds this user and reports back, we can continue responding
-      // the template will be written in a format like HAML, JADE, ERB, etc
-      // the browser will see just HTML and not know it was made from a template send(profile.template, { user: userData });
+      // the browser will see just this HTML or other text send('hello ' + userData.name);
     });
     // don't return anything from this function - wait for the callback function to be called with data }